nova0821/iotjs-wiki/IoT.js-Package.md

 ### Publish a package

-cd to your package folder and init
+cd to your package folder you wish to publish and init
 ```
 npm init
 ```